-All three of these scenarios result in disruptions to daily functioning, metabolism, inflammation, the ability to handle stress, and mood (5).
+All four of these scenarios result in disruptions to daily functioning, metabolism, inflammation, the ability to handle stress, and mood.
 Lower cortisol levels in the morning, as well as a spike at night, cause trouble waking in the morning and insomnia at bedtime.
-In addition, the inability to handle stress can lead to anxiety, panic, irritability, and depression (9).
+In addition, the inability to handle stress can lead to anxiety, panic, irritability, and depression.

 Specific nutrients, such as vitamin C and B5, help to support the adrenal glands.
 Herbs, known as adaptogens, can help the body produce more cortisol in the morning, as well as breakdown cortisol in the evening to assist with proper sleep.
-If you think that your cortisol levels are out of balance, speak with your naturopathic doctor about testing your cortisol levels throughout the day.
+If you think that your cortisol levels are out of balance, get in touch with us about testing your cortisol levels throughout the day.

 Depression and mood disorders are complex and have a multitude of factors.
 Hormones are among these factors, however, it is essential to look at the entire picture as all of these aspects are interconnected.
 An individualized assessment by a licensed naturopathic doctor is the first step in identifying what factors are contributing to your physical, mental and emotional health.

 If you would like guidance on how to improve your health, schedule a free 15 minute phone consult with our Naturopathic Doctors to get started on your health journey.

 - Bäckström, T., Bixo, M., Johansson, M., Nyberg, S., Ossewaarde, L., Ragagnin, G., … & van Wingen, G. (2014).
 Allopregnanolone and mood disorders.
 Progress in neurobiology, 113, 88-94.